5 Mental Strategies To Boost Your Confidence

 2. Watch out for catastrophizing.

-So, realize that even if you do happen to suffer a little embarrassment, you can tolerate it (and the flip side is that things could actually turn out well)!
+And on top of that, realize even if you do suffer a little embarrassment, it won't last forever.
+You will survive (and the flip side is that things could actually turn out well)!

 3. Talk to yourself like you would a close friend.